 Housing and Living Costs

-Just like your monthly salary is expected to double or triple once you move to San Francisco, expect the housing and living costs to be much higher than Chicago as well.
-Overall, the living costs in San Francisco are 146% higher than in Chicago, while the median home cost is 490% more expensive.
+Just like your monthly salary is expected to double or triple once you move to San Francisco, expect the housing and living costs to be much higher than in Chicago as well.
+Overall, the living costs in San Francisco are 151.9% higher than in Chicago, while the median home cost is 501.6% more expensive.

 Economy and Employment

-In 2016, the San Francisco County had the seventh-highest personal income in the US with $110,418 per capita.
+San Francisco County has one of highest personal income rates in the US.
 Apple, Google, Facebook, Levi Strauss & Co, Fitbit, Salesforce, Dropbox, Reddit, Dolby, Airbnb, Yelp, Pinterest, Twitter, Uber, Lyft, Mozilla, Craigslist, and many other big companies have their headquarters in San Francisco and the neighboring cities.

 The city’s rich economy is mainly fueled by key industries such as financial services, tourism, information technology, education, and healthcare.
 Finding a job in San Francisco is not an easy task, but rest assured that there are endless job opportunities in various types of industries.
 The City Government, University of California, San Francisco (UCSF), and California Pacific Medical Center are among the top employers in the city.

 Things to do and see in San Francisco